ghc/ghc/docs/users_guide/using-warnings.rst

     The flag may be specified multiple times.
     Use :ghc-flag:`-faccept-no-orphans` to reset the list.

-    The instances are still orphan.
+    The instances are still orphans.
 This flag only affects warning reporting.

 .. ghc-flag:: -Woverlapping-patterns
     :shortdesc: warn about overlapping patterns